 Should you publish a print book, an eBook, or both?
 Before you answer, consider these pros and cons.

 Going print is going "old school."
 Print books have been around for centuries.
 And with today's digital printing technologies, it has become cheaper and easier to get one's book into print.

 Pros to print books include:

 - Print books are STILL popular.
 Not everyone enjoys reading ebooks.
 According to an article on the Huffington Post, print books (both hardcover and paperback) outsold ebooks for the first half of 2014.

 - Something memorable to put in their hands.
 This is exceptionally important if the book is being used to promote a business.
 A print book can be an impressive "promotional product" and expanded "business card" to give to a client or prospect.

 - Sales taxes.
-Print books may be considered merchandise, making it necessary for an author or self publisher selling his own books to register as a business with the local taxing authority.
-In addition, sales tax collection, payments and tax return forms will have to regularly be done.
+Print books may be considered merchandise, making it necessary for an author or self-publisher to sell his own books to register as a business with the local taxing authority.
+In addition, sales tax collection, payments, and tax return forms will have to regularly be done.
 As well, if books are sold out of the home taxing area (such as at locations outside one's home state), there may be additional taxes that will need to be reported and paid.
 Contact a CPA or tax professional and applicable government taxing authorities for details and requirements.

 - Foreign sales.
-Selling books directly to customers outside one's home country can open up financial reporting, taxation and shipping problems that could overwhelm most authors selling just a few physical copies internationally.
+Selling books directly to customers outside one's home country can open up financial reporting, taxation, and shipping problems that could overwhelm most authors selling just a few physical copies internationally.
 As with sales tax issues, contact a CPA to learn requirements for foreign sales.
 Shipping may also involve dealing with customs issues.
-Because of challenges like these, authors and self publishers may choose not to sell direct to international customers.
+Because of challenges like these, authors and self-publishers may choose not to sell directly to international customers.